Slowyng/slowyngames/content/_index.md

 4. Production: full development of code, art, sound, and user interface.
 5. Testing: identifying and fixing bugs, balancing gameplay, and collecting player feedback.
 6. Launch: releasing the game to the public on selected platforms.
-7. Post-launch: ongoing support with updates, bug fixes, and new content.",
+7. Post-launch: ongoing support with updates, bug fixes, and new content."

 ##################